Back o’ Bennachie

 On the hillside above the forest you can find the remains of the quarry that supplied stone to build local villages, and a superb circuit that takes in three of Bennachie’s summits.
 Our guide map of Bennachie (5MB) will help you explore.

-The toilets here are open from Easter to September.
+The toilets here are open from 1st April to 31st October.
 You’ll find places to eat in Oyne, Chapel of Garioch and Inverurie.

 Car parking charges